coatespt/cursor-twitter/SESSION_NOTES.md

 ## Is token splitting on periods, commas, and dashes happening?

-No, it was not happening.
+No, it was not happening, but that is fixed.
 The token cleanup in Go now does this.
 Note that we can optionally split or not split on apostrophes.
 (See config.yaml) The default is to not split so that O'Brian and M'kele M'beme, and f'oc'sle can continue to be tokens.

 ## Overhaul of ASCII Output and Reduction of Logs

-Logging has been overhauled with logging almost all going to the designated log file and almost none to the screen except some startup info going to stderr.
+Logging has been overhauled with almost all of it now going to the designated log file and almost none to the screen except some startup info that gets written to stderr.

 The program output is now all in JSON format sent to stdout.
 It can be configured to be more complete, for machines, or more readable, for humans.